osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 See the [VOMS Mapping documentation](https://github.com/xrootd/xrootd/tree/master/src/XrdVoms#voms-mapping) for details.
-VOMS Mapfiles previously used with LCMAPS should continue to work unmodified, but the plugin can only look at a single mapfile, so if you want to use the mappings provided at `/usr/share/osg/voms-mapfile-default` (by the `vo-client-lcmaps-voms` package), you will have to copy them to `/etc/grid-security/voms-mapfile`.
+VOMS Mapfiles previously used with LCMAPS should continue to work unmodified, but the plugin can only look at a single mapfile, so if you are using the mappings provided in `/usr/share/osg/voms-mapfile-default` (by the `vo-client-lcmaps-voms` package), you will have to copy them to `/etc/grid-security/voms-mapfile`.